aphp/heemod/cran-comments.md

-This is a re-submission, CRAN checks get 2 NOTES:
-- 1 note related to problems with URLs (server certificate verification failed for one URL and status 202 Accepted for two URLs.), which I can't really fix, as they are legit URLs.
-- 1 note related to my NEWS file, that I updated in this re-submission

 ## Test environments
-* local ubuntu 22.04 install, R 4.3.2
+* local ubuntu 22.04 install, R 4.4.1
-* github actions
+* github actions()

 ## R CMD check results

-There were no ERRORs, WARNINGs or NOTEs
+There were no ERRORs or WARNINGs: 2 NOTEs

+- 1 note related to problems with URLs (server certificate verification failed for one URL and status 202 Accepted for two URLs.), which I can't really fix, as they are legit URLs.
+- 1 note: Skipping checking HTML validation: no command 'tidy' found